wilfred11/iv/README.md

 <img src="https://github.com/user-attachments/assets/ec5418df-936d-4bc3-baf3-a963f631ffce" height="200" width="300"/>

-The image shows a graph containing an unobserved U node, this node represents the individuals ability, to generate the neighbouring node's (education, income) data, the randomized ability value is used to generate the education and income datapoint.
+The image shows a causal model containing an unobserved U node, this node represents the individual's ability.
+To generate the neighbouring nodes' (education, income) data, the randomized ability value is used to generate the education and income datapoint.
 The voucher data is a random variable that influences education just like the (unobserved) ability node.
 Income is influenced by a factor 4 by education, and by a factor 2 by the unobserved ability.

 The whole idea of this setup is to try to statistically guess the influence by education.
-As all random data is normally distributed, this should be possible.
+As all random data is normally distributed (even the unobserved ability), this should be possible.

 The Python package dowhy is created for this kind of calculations.